anilzeybek/foam/README.md

 cmake --build build/
 ```

-## Installation
-:warning: Work in Progress :warning:
-Install foam by using the command:
-`pip install foam`

-Install for editable development by running the following command from the root directory of the foam repository:
-`pip install -e .`

 ## Using Scripts

 In the `scripts` directory:

 - `python generate_spheres.py <mesh>`: creates spheres.
+  Specify `<mesh>` with the path to the mesh file that will be spherized.

   Optionally specify `--depth <depth>` and `--branch <branching factor>` to control sphere generation process.

-  Can also specify `--manifold-leaves <leaves>` to control mesh correction on invalid meshes.
+  Optionally specify `--manifold-leaves <leaves>` to control mesh correction on invalid meshes.

   Valid mesh formats include `.DAE`, `.STL`, and `.OBJ`.
-- `python generate_sphere_urdf.py <urdf>`: creates spheres =.
+- `python generate_sphere_urdf.py <urdf>`: creates spheres.
+- Specify `<urdf>` with the path to the urdf file that will be spherized.
+-
   Optionally specify `--depth <depth>` and `--branch <branching factor>` to control sphere generation process.

-  Can also specify `--manifold-leaves <leaves>` to control mesh correction on invalid meshes.
+  Optionally specify `--manifold-leaves <leaves>` to control mesh correction on invalid meshes.

   Takes urdfs as input rather than mesh formats.
 - `python visualize_spheres.py <mesh> <spheres>`: visualizes spheres and mesh.
+  Specify `<mesh>` with the path to the original mesh file.
+  Optionally specify `<spheres>` to visualize the spherized approximation on top of the original mesh.
   Optionally specify `--depth <depth>` for the sphere level to visualize.

 ## Third-party Dependencies